The following educational opportunities are available to all trainees on the unit to supplement your own self-directed study.

 If you have a quiet 10-15 minutes during the day, these tutorials are available.
 Any of the Consultants will sit down and go through one with you.
 To access them click here.

 In 3-6 months you're not going to be able to conduct a research project, but you are more than welcome to join our research activity (consent, screening, interventions etc.).
-If interested, it would be worth ensuring you have up to date GCP training in place, and contacting Dr Roy, (our research lead) before you start.
+If interested, please ensure you have undertaken GCP training.
+Feel free to contact Dr Rostron or Dr Roy, (our research leads) for more information about current research studies.

 ICCU Multidisciplinary meeting

 On the last Friday of every month we have an ICCU MDT meeting incorporating M&M and various other presentations from 9 until about 11.
 This is followed by an hour of consultant delivered trainee teaching.
-We have altered the rotas to make as many people as possible available, and you should make every effort to attend.
+We have adjusted the rotas to ensure as many trainees as possible are available, and you should make every effort to attend.
 One of the Consultants on ICCU will hold the duty bleep to ensure teaching is uninterrupted.

 Please speak to you ES or the audit lead.